Kastobi/ci_ms2_aggregator/README.md

 - 404.html (for custom 404 error page, optional)
 - specrunner.html (for automated tests on loading, optional)
 - assets/css folder
-- assets/images folder (for favicon, optional, but will return console error if omitted)
+- assets/images folder (for the favicon, optional, but will return console error if omitted)
 - assets/js folder

 The easiest way (but not the tiniest in terms of filesize - the download includes the development gitpod files) is to